 1.9.3.
-Type of Major Project
+Type of Project

-The student undergoing course 'B' level Course in Information Technology has to submit one major project in order to be 'B' Level certified.
+The student undergoing course IT Application Engineer (B Level - IT) has to submit one project in order to be 'B' Level certified.
 The project should be original and of real-life value.
 The project should not be copy of existing material from any other source.

-The Learners (Students) are expected to carry out a projects successfully and submit the project certificates in the prescribed format from the head of the institute running the accredited course or the organization of which the learner is an employee.
+The Learners (Students) are expected to carry out a project successfully and submit the project certificates in the prescribed format from the head of the institute running the accredited course or the organization of which the learner is an employee or from organization head where the candidate has complete project successfully as intern.

-Student can develop a projects of any type like browser based, mobile based or client-server architecture base application.
+Student can develop a project of any type like browser based, mobile based or client-server architecture base application.
 However, one project should be based on specialized area which the student has opted.
 For example, if a student has opted Artificial Intelligence (AI), he/she has to develop a major project in the application areas of AI.
 There are no restrictions on second major project.

 1.9.4.
-Time of Submission of Projects for 'B' Level Course in Information Technology
+Time of Submission of Project for IT Application Engineer (B Level - IT)

-'B' Level (IT) student can submit the projects as per criteria mentioned below.
+'B' Level (I T) student ca n submit the pr oiect as p er criteria i mentioned below.
+D DC ( CI ( I

-Project Semester Criteria Marks Major Project in any area IV After clearing/appearing all the modules of 'B' Level Course Project carries a total of 500 marks (80% for the project evaluation and 20% for the viva-voce).
+Project Semester Criteria Marks Major Project in any area IV After clearing/appearing all the modules of IT Application Engineer (B Level - IT)